On reconstruction from imaginary part for radiation solutions in two dimensions: Abstract

 \section{Abstract}

 We consider a radiation solution $\psi$ for the Helmholtz equation in an exterior region in $\RR^2$.
 We show that $\psi$ in the exterior region is uniquely determined by its imaginary part $Im(\psi)$ on an interval of a line $L$ lying in the exterior region.
-This result has holographic prototype in the recent work [Nair, Novikov, arXiv:2408.08326].
+This result has a holographic prototype in the recent work Nair, Novikov (2025, J. Geom.
+Anal.
+35, 123).
 Some other curves for measurements instead of the lines $L$ are also considered.
-Applications to the Gelfand-Krein-Levitan inverse problem and passive imaging are also indicated.
+Applications to the Gelfand-Krein-Levitan inverse problem (from boundary values of the spectral measure in $\RR^2$) and to passive imaging are also indicated.

 \keywords{Two-dimensional Helmholtz equation, radiation solutions, Gelfand-Krein-Levitan inverse problem, passive imaging, holographic type uniqueness} \\ \AMS{35J05, 35J08, 35P25, 35R30}